cloud-native-compositions/compositions/docs/overview.md

 # Overview

 ## Goals

+Empower platform teams to build K8s-native internal developer platforms that:

+- Abstract and resolve complex interdependencies between resources, enabling end user self-service for platform teams and simplified resource management for small dev teams
+- Provide visibility into how an application is interacting with cloud services
+- Are easier and cheaper to build and maintain than existing solutions
+- Are compatible with any K8s operator, and existing packaging and templating tools
+- Leverage existing extensibility types (CRDs) as the API for interacting with cloud resources
-Help infrastructure platform teams build self-service developer platforms that work consistently across clouds.
-We are doing this by creating a K8s-native way of orchestrating cloud services and kubernetes resources.
+- Provide a Kubernetes-native way of orchestrating cloud services and Kubernetes resources.

-## Customer Context
+## User Context
-we have found that our customers often use  ACK/ASO/KCC as an input into a custom-built internal developer platform (IDP).
+We have found that our customers often use [Aws Controllers for Kubernetes(ACK)](https://aws.amazon.com/blogs/containers/aws-controllers-for-kubernetes-ack/), [Azure Service Operator(ASO)](https://azure.github.io/azure-service-operator/), [GCP Config Connector(KCC)](https://cloud.google.com/config-connector/docs/overview) as an input into a custom-built internal developer platform (IDP).
 In nearly all cases, platform teams are maintaining a custom orchestration layer between the developer interface and the cloud resources.
 The orchestration layer is typically responsible for:
 * RBAC
 * Resource creation ordering
 * Continuous reconciliation